 Methods: Over 2 years, we will undertake two levels of research.
 First, an online survey to understand preferences for (i) surgery alone versus chemo-radiotherapy plus surgery; and (ii) where tumours disappear after chemo-radiotherapy, the options of watch-&-wait versus surgery by presenting hypothetical treatment scenarios, described by their characteristics, to 100 patients and 100 public participants – accessed through internet providers and charities.

 Second, we will translate the survey information to build a web-based decision aid, known as “DCIDA”.

 The following Gantt chart illustrates the three Work Streams (WS) and how the work will be carried out over the two years:

 PPI: We conducted two online consultations with 48 people on treatment preferences.
 Results showed mixed views and the need for this research.
 We will consult patients and the public in the development of the survey and decision aid and in plans for dissemination of results.
 We are supported by the NIHR Manchester Biomedical Research Centre Patient and Public Involvement team.

 Dissemination: The tool will be promoted via relevant major charities such as Bowel Cancer UK and the Bowel Disease Research Foundation.

 Funding: We are hugely grateful for the funding awarded by the NIHR Research for Patient Benefit (RfPB) Grant (Ref NIHR200500).
 For further funding information, please Click here.

 Participant Information Sheet: Please click here for the latest version of the Participant Information Sheet for those completing the DCE.
-Please note this is currently undergoing ethical approval and is subject to change.

 Team: This is a collaboration between a rectal cancer clinical team; health economists (investigators with expertise in building decision aids); patients and public.